Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### `86` New Attack Action Using Lists

 - This instructs the TeamType to use the TaskForce to approach and attack any target from the list specified by the second parameter.
 These attack script actions are inherently self repeating.
-Target priority is affected by distance: Closer targets have more priority.
+Target priority is affected by distance: `Closer targets have more priority`.
 Look at the *[AITargetType]* section declaration in ScriptType Action *84* for more information.

 In `aimd.ini`:
 ```ini